 The suggested curriculum below is for students who plan to transfer to a four-year college or university.
 Transferability and specific requirement s can be determined only by the receiving institution.
 Students should consult an academic advisor early in their program of study.
 Only college-level courses may apply toward completion of this curriculum.

-See A.A.
-Degree See A.S.
-Degree (GOVT 2305 and GOVT 2306 are required to partially satisfy the social behavioral sciences requirement.)
+I. General Education Core See A.A.
+Degree or A.S.
+Degree (GOVT 2305 and GOVT 2306 are required to satisfy the government/political science requirement.)

 II.
 Major Course Requirements

 GOVT 2305 and GOVT 2306 as indicated above.